Pro Rata, Subsequent Period, and Mini-Tenders

 • NO guaranteed-delivery procedure during the subsequent offering period

-The subsequent offering period is useful in any-and-all or partial-undersubscribed offers where the bidder wants to sweep in remaining shares to reach a control threshold (e.g., 90% to enable a short-form merger under state law).
+The subsequent offering period is useful in an any-and-all offer where the bidder wants to sweep in remaining shares to reach a control threshold (e.g., 90% to enable a short-form merger under state law).
+It is not an option for a partial offer, even one that came in undersubscribed.

 A subsequent offering period is NOT an extension of the initial offer.
 They are distinct concepts.